9 Fascinating Discoveries that Changed Our Understanding of Human Evolution

 In a cave deep within the Altai mountains near the Russia-Kazakhstan border, Russian archaeologist Michael Shunkov discovered fossils of an unknown hominin in 2008.
 Because the fragments were too small to identify, geneticists sequenced their mitochondrial DNA.
 The fossils proved to be from a previously unknown human ancestor—one that branched off from anatomically modern humans and Neanderthals about 1 million years ago.
 According to the study announcing the finding in Nature, the mDNA profile showed the Denisovans—named after the cave where the fossils were discovered—migrated out of Africa separately from early Neanderthals and Homo sapiens.

 The limestone caves of Sulawesi are a treasure trove of art that sheds light on prehistoric cultures.
 In 2019, researchers found paintings of a hunting scene that was dated to 43,900 years ago using a method that analyzed the age of overlying mineral deposits.
 In 2021, Australian and Indonesian archaeologists found even older representational art.
-Depicting prehistoric Indonesian pigs, the art was made using ochre, an inorganic mineral that cannot be carbon-dated.
+The art, which depicted prehistoric Indonesian pigs, was made using ochre, an inorganic mineral that cannot be carbon-dated.
 The research team instead dated the calcium build-up—stalagmites and stalactites—beneath and on top of the paintings, showing the oldest painting was created at least 45,500 years ago.
+The same researchers announced in 2024 that another drawing from the site could be dated to 51,200 years ago.

 In 1924, quarry workers near Taung brought an unusual skull to anatomist Raymond Dart.
 The skull didn’t match the dimensions of an ape or a modern human.
 After further examination, Dart concluded the skull had belonged to a 3-year-old hominin, which he named Australopithecus africanus and dated to around 2.8 million years old.
 The discovery was one of the first fossils that indicated early hominin bipedalism, and supported the then-new theory that humans evolved in Africa, rather than Asia or Europe.
 In the mid-1990s, anthropologist Lee Berger examined the skull and suggested that the child had been attacked and killed by eagles.